cassepipe/makeheaders/README.md

 This will trigger the generation of header files each time you update a buffer.
 If no re-generation is needed `makeheaders` will not touch the generated files and `make` won't rebuild for nothing.
 This only work if you have zsh installed and in your `PATH`.
 The reason for using `zsh` is because of the handy `*(N)` glob syntax.
-There's probably a `bash` euqivalent but I can't be arsed.
+There's probably a `bash` equivalent but I can't be arsed.

 This will only work if you are using vim from your project root directory.
 A good way to avoid typing `vi /[src|interface]/some_file.[ch]` each time is to use either from `zsh` to use `vi -t` and then pressing `<TAB>` will autocomplete tags from your ctags file or to just use `vi src` or `vi interface` will let you navigate to the file you want using `j` and `k` and `Enter`.